5 Terrifying Flash Floods In Arizona

 Tropical Storm Octave caused flooding that took lives.

 Arizona is subject to the aftereffects of tropical storms and hurricanes that originate in the Pacific Ocean.
-The brunt of these storms hit Mexico, but their remnants can cause a ton of rain in the normally dry state.
-In a period of five days between September 28 and October 3, 1983, Tropical Storm Octave dumped more than six inches of rain in “The Valley of the Sun,” AKA, the Phoenix Metropolitan Area.
+The brunt of these storms hit Mexico.
+However, they cause a ton of rain in the normally dry state of Arizona.
+In a period of five days between September 28 and October 3, 1983, Tropical Storm Octave dumped more than 6 inches of rain in “The Valley of the Sun,” AKA, the Phoenix Metropolitan Area.
 This caused the Gila River to overflow, flooding the important I-10 highway.
-The flooding was so bad that residents of two small towns, Stanfield and Maricopa, had to be rescued from their roofs by the National Guard.
+The flooding was so bad that the National Guard rescued residents of Stanfield and Maricopa from their roofs.
 Unfortunately, 14 people died in the floods.

 In Tucson, 8 inches of rain fell, creating a flood of nearly 8 feet in some areas.
-In small towns near the Mexican border, dams burst, and residents had to save their towns with shovels, sandbags, and their own hard work.
+In small towns near the Mexican border, dams burst.
+Residents had to save their towns with shovels, sandbags, and their own hard work.
 The storm put other small towns completely underwater.
 One-seventh of the state’s total cotton crop was destroyed by the storm.
-10,000 people were left without homes temporarily.
-Nearly 1,000 people were injured and 3,000 buildings were destroyed.
+Almost 10,000 people were left without homes.
+Nearly 1,000 people were injured, and 3,000 buildings were destroyed.
 The damage from the storm cost $500,000 then, which would be nearly $1.5 billion in today’s dollars adjusted for inflation.

 3. The January 1993 Floods